A Journey through Wes Anderson’s Color Palettes

 May 7, 2021

 With an atmosphere that reflects a typical Milanese café, the restyled bar is a place of distinctive glamour and retro coolness.
-With vintage-inspired displays, mid-century light fixtures and antique pinball machines, its character is undisputedly Anderson.
+With vintage-inspired displays, mid-century light fixtures, and antique pinball machines, its character is undisputedly Anderson.

 Wes Anderson redesigned Bar Luce, the café at Fondazione Prada.